What is the procedure for getting the baseball/softball fields playable after rain?

 Where is my park/field located?

-page has a list of correct field names and the park in which they are located.
-Over the years, many parks and fields are called different names by coaches other than the ones listed by the Park District.
+The Parks Directory provides maps and park addresses.
+Over the years, many parks and fields are called different names by coaches other than the ones listed on our website.
 (Some examples: Masino field is at Campanelli Park; Zocher Park is located at Keller School; Falk Park is located at Hale School.)

 If you search 1839 New Schaumburg Road, MapQuest will recognize the address.
 Google maps will show the correct location and directions using the address of 1675 E. Old Schaumburg Road.
 Or, use the crossroads of Martingale and Schaumburg Road; and look for the field lights on the southwest corner.